potluridheeraj/potluridheeraj.github.io/pages/consul/consul_dc_setup.md

 EOF
 ```
 {% include tip.html content="We highly discourage single-server production deployments." %}
-> Ideal setup whould be 5 server setup so it will be helpfull during failover
+> Ideal setup whould be 5 server setup so it will be helpfull during failover.
-> bootstrap_expect should be changed based on number of servers
+> Bootstrap_expect should be changed based on number of servers.

 ## Where to Next?